-At client request, Pismo can run batch jobs to generate report files, including those that report daily account limits and those required to meet Brazilian Central Bank regulations:
+At client request, Pismo can run batch jobs to generate report files, including those that report daily account limits and those required to local financial regulations.

 Report files are written to your organization's dedicated S3 bucket.
 To start receiving report files, contact your Pismo representative to configure access to your cloud storage container.

 Most of Pismo’s clients use Amazon Web Services (AWS) S3 buckets as their cloud storage containers, so this section assumes you're using AWS.
 However, Pismo does support other cloud services, such as Google Cloud Platform (GCP) and Microsoft Azure.
 Contact your Pismo representative for information about using a cloud service other than AWS.

 The jobs that generate report files all run once a day at 5:00 AM UTC.
 When a job executes, it searches for records that meet filter conditions.
 If any are found, it writes the data to a file that it creates in your cloud storage container.
 Files are saved in Parquet format.

 In most cases, a report file is not generated if no records are found that match the filter conditions.

 Files are written and saved according to type – daily, monthly, or full – and date.
 The full type is explained below.
 The URL takes the form

 [path to S3 bucket]/reports/[job_name]/[type]/[date values]/[filename].parquet, where [filename] represents a PySpark hash.

 job_name is "accounting_events".
 You can find the value for